alexander-pastukhov/priming-attentional-sets-geistesblitz/README.md

-# priming-attentional-sets-gesitesblitz
+# Priming attentional sets
-Priming of attentional sets, an experiment using Geistesblitz
+Priming of attentional sets, an experiment using Geistesblitz game.